joeleenkado/news-share/README.md

 npm run client
 ```

+## Read the News

+1. After reading your greeting on the 'Program' page, click 'NewsStand' on the navbar to hit the streets and your newsstand.
+You will be countenanced an You can search for news by name of political person. or simply scroll throw the articles.

 ## Share the News

-1. After reading your greeting on the 'Program' page, click 'Gallery' on the navbar to enter the Gallery.
-You will be countenanced an Add-Art Form which you will use to upload an image of your Art and attach pertinent information.
-(Add your artwork to the public/images folder in the code repository) Click 'SUBMIT' to save your artwork to the Gallery.
+1. Click Submit a story. to be taken to the type writer where you can type your story.
+(Add your images to the public/images folder in the code repository) Click 'SUBMIT' to send your report to a fellow reporter
-2. Your created artwork is represented by an art card which displays a miniturized image of your art.
-Click the green button on the card to view your artwork.
-Click 'Gallery' on the navbar to return to the Gallery
+2. Your created story is represented by a newspaper which displays a miniturized image of your report.
+Click the green button on the card to view your report.
 3. Click the edit button on the art card to open edit mode.
-Make updates to your selected artwork using the edit form at the bottom of the page.
+Make updates to your selected story using the edit form at the bottom of the page.
-4. To delete an artwork, Click the delete button on the art code in question.
+4. To delete an story, Click the delete button on the story code in question.

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
 Thank you https://github.com/freder48 for inspiring me with your phenomenal coding